CJTK-FM: History

 In 2009, CJTK adopted its current logo and branding as KFM.
 Both the current and the former logo are still used on CJTK's website.
 The station's former brandings were known as K95.5, or just simply the K and was also used on CJTK's other repeaters.

-CJTK will be the new play-by-play voice of the Sudbury Wolves for the upcoming 2009-2010 Ontario Hockey League season.
+CJTK was the play-by-play voice of the Sudbury Wolves for the 2009-2010 Ontario Hockey League season.
 The Sudbury Wolves games were formerly aired on CIGM.

 On October 11, 2011, Eternacom Inc. applied to add a new low-power FM transmitter in Mattawa, Ontario, which will rebroadcast the programming of CJTK-FM-1 North Bay.
 The proposed new FM transmitter was approved on December 6, 2011, and will operate in Mattawa at 93.9 MHz.
 This will be Mattawa's first local FM signal in that community.

 On March 30, 2015, the CRTC approved Eternacom's application to add an FM transmitter at Timmins, which will rebroadcast CJTK-FM on 105.5 MHz.

 On August 16, 2018, the Commission approved an application by Eternacom Inc. (Eternacom), on behalf of Harvest Ministries Sudbury, for authority to acquire from Eternacom the assets of the English-language commercial specialty (Christian music) radio stations CJTK-FM Sudbury, CJTK FM-1 North Bay and CJTK-FM-3 Elliot Lake, Ontario, and their rebroadcasting transmitters and for broadcasting licences to continue the operation of the stations.

+On November 16, 2023, Harvest Ministries Sudbury (Harvest) submitted an application to acquire from Cochrane Christian Radio, the assets of the English language low-power commercial specialty (Religious music) FM radio station CFCJ-FM in Cochrane, Ontario.